deepeshgarg09/deepeshgarg09/README.md

 - 😃 Pronouns : **Clear-Sighted**, **Innovative**, and **Classical .**

-- ⚡ Fun fact : **When I type, I Sometimes Like To Use Three Dots…Instead Of A Comma.
+- ⚡ Fun fact : **Whenever I Type Something Informally, I Usually Like To Use Multiple Dots.....Instead Of A Comma.
 It Just Feels More Me.**